-Travelers are allowed to use their personal credit cards or American Express Corporate Cards to purchase tickets from Internet sites.
-Reimbursement for personal funds used to purchase airline tickets will not be made until the conclusion of the trip.
-No travel advances will be issued to facilitate the purchase of air tickets.
+Travelers are allowed to use their personal funds or T&H Card to purchase tickets from Internet sites.
+Reimbursement for personal funds used to purchase airline tickets will not be made until the conclusion of the trip and no travel advances will be issued to facilitate the purchase of air tickets.
 If you are using federal funds, you MUST comply with the Fly America Act.

 When purchasing tickets with a personal credit card, the traveler assumes all risk.
 If the trip is canceled, ISU will not reimburse the traveler for the ticket of a trip that was not taken, as the credit for the unused ticket goes back to the traveler's credit card.
 By contrast, trips arranged through our contracted travel agency and subsequently canceled can have credits applied to the future trips of any ISU traveler, which ensures the value of the ticket will not be lost.

-Acceptable documentation for air ticket claims on an Employee Reimbursement includes the entire airline itinerary showing names, fare class, dates of travel, all legs of the trip, and the amount paid.
+Acceptable documentation for air ticket claims on a travel reimbursement includes the entire airline itinerary showing names, fare class, dates of travel, all legs of the trip, and the amount paid.
 If the price paid for the ticket differs from the amount shown on the ticket coupon, the traveler must submit no more than the actual cost for reimbursement.

 When comparing quotes between different sources, be sure to have identical itineraries and to obtain quotes on the same date.
 Airfares fluctuate several times during the day, so the closer the times the quotes were received, the more reliable they will be.